Free from Boko Haram, Nigeria's Chibok girls are kept silent

 Officials in the government and the presidency did not respond to requests for comment, following a familiar pattern.

-People who have spoken to the freed girls say they have stories that the government does not want told, including that three Chibok girls were killed last year in Nigerian Air Force bombings of Boko Haram camps.
+People who have spoken to the freed girls say they have stories the government does not want told, including that three Chibok girls were killed during Nigerian Air Force bombings of Boko Haram camps.

-Amina has said she wants to be home with her mother, and she has insisted that the father of her child is a victim, like herself, who was kidnapped by Boko Haram and forced to fight for the insurgents.
+Amina, who is believed to be at least 20 though her uneducated mother says she has no idea, has insisted that her child’s father is a victim, like herself, who was kidnapped by Boko Haram and forced to fight for the insurgents.

-Her mother says that when her daughter was rescued — hunters found her, the father of her child and the 4-month-old baby in a forest — she said she didn’t want to go back to school.
+Binta says that when her daughter was rescued — hunters found Amina, her 4-month-old baby girl and the father in a forest — she said she didn’t want to go back to school.
 But her mother and brother, Noah, persuaded her to take up Nigerian President Muhammadu Buhari’s promise to give her the best education possible.

 “They told her that soon she will be starting school,” Noah Ali Nkeki told the AP in an interview.
 He got the news in a rare phone call from his sister on Thursday, the first time he had heard from her in three months.

 He cannot call her.
-Officials call him using a blocked number and then put his sister on the line.
-The girl’s mother doesn’t get to speak to her because she doesn’t own a cell phone and reception in her village is poor.
+Officials call him using a blocked number and then put Amina on the line.
+The girl’s mother doesn’t get to speak to her because she doesn’t own a cellphone and reception in her village is poor.

 “I don’t know what the government is trying to do.
 They have had her now for seven months,” Noah said.

 Binta, a gaunt woman whose eyes mirror the pain of a hard life and whose hands are rough from farming, was widowed five years ago.
 Eleven of her children have died, in childbirth or soon afterward.
-The only survivors are her son and only daughter.
+Abina and Noah are all she has.

 “I wonder how my only grandchild is doing,” she said of Amina’s daughter, Safia.
 “Do you think she’s walking by now?”

-Binta was suicidal after her daughter’s kidnapping, community leaders have told the AP, after hearing reports of Boko Haram’s threats to sell the kidnapped girls into slavery, marry them off to fighters and force them to convert to Islam.
+Binta was suicidal after her daughter’s kidnapping, community leaders have told the AP.
+There were reports Boko Haram threatened to sell the kidnapped girls into slavery, marry them off to fighters and force them to convert to Islam.
 Chibok is a Christian enclave in mainly Muslim northern Nigeria.

+Binta rallied after she got a message from Amina in 2015.In Chibok, two male Boko Harem fighters accompanied by a teenage girl carrying ammunition came across an elderly woman too feeble to flee.

-The elderly woman described the encounter to community leaders, who deliberated, worrying that the “proof of life” message might be too much for her mother to bear.
+The elderly woman described the encounter to community leaders, who worried that the “proof of life” message might be too much for Binta to bear.

 When Amina was freed, she and her family were flown to Abuja, where TV cameras and photographers documented Buhari welcoming her at the presidential mansion.
 That happened again with the 21 freed girls.